-Applications received after the deadline may be considered for a future entry term if the desires. may require applicant UCC applicants to have their academic qualifications and/or transcript(s) evaluated by the University Council of Jamaica (UCJ).
+Applications received after the deadline may be considered for a future entry term if the applicant desires.
+UCC require may applicants academic to have their qualifications and/or transcript(s) evaluated by the University Council of Jamaica (UCJ).
 All fees for these services are paid by the student directly to the evaluating agency.